focus

 (Reading: “Contraception with Two Levonorgestrel Rod Implants,” Contraception, Vol 58, 1998, pp. 275?282)

-NORPLANT: Philadelphia Inquirer article examines the plight of Norplant.
+NORPLANT: A Philadelphia Inquirer article examines the plight of Norplant.
 The report calls Norplant a drug with impressive medical credentials that has been tarnished by excessive litigation.
 The article relates that the drug’s manufacturer, Wyeth-Ayerst Laboratories, has won nearly all the product safety lawsuits filed against it, but “the litigation has nearly driven the contraceptive from the market.”

 (Reading: “How a Promising Contraceptive Fell Victim to Lawsuits,” The Philadelphia Inquirer, 12/30/98, p.
 1)